Employee referral programs have been one of the favorite and most successful ways for employers to attract new talents to their organizations.

 How to Make Employee Referral Programs Work

-Even though many organizations today already have employee referral programs, not all of them are as successful as they could be.
+Even though many organizations today already have employee referral programs, not all of them made it a successful part of their talent acqusition startegy.

 Setting up and managing a successful program is not easy, and it requires a strategic approach, time, and devotion from multiple stakeholders.